thomas-villagers/clojurelibgdx/README.md

     ant debug

 As an alternative, you could use NEKO or Lein Droid (https://github.com/alexander-yakushev/lein-droid).
-I would prefer Lein Droid as it allows you to strip unused stuff from your clojure.jar and simplifies using propguard.
+I would prefer Lein Droid as it allows you to strip unused stuff from your clojure.jar and simplifies using proguard.
 However, I had some trouble building complex projects with Lein Droid so I came up with this simple method.